Personal Video Recorder

 - The sharp 90° corner of larger holes can be rounded using a countersink.

 - Excess heat can melt & discolour the acrylic, so a low drill speed was used.

 - Wood was placed beneath the acrylic to prevent chipping round the exit-hole when the drill-bit emerges from the far side.

-- Two square-section acrylic bars are bonded to the lower face of the upper plate, between the 3 holes through which the DVB-tuners are attached using two cable-ties.
+- A square-section acrylic bar is bonded to the lower face of the upper plate, between 2 holes from which both DVB-tuners are suspended using a cable-tie.

 Rubber feet must be threaded onto the lower end of the threaded rods, since otherwise various protruding bolt-heads & cable-ties would prevent the case from sitting horizontally.